An Interactive Augmented-Reality Tablet Application to Enhance Visitors’ Experiences in the Great Hall of the National Academy of Sciences

 Collaborators: Cultural Programs of the National Academy of Sciences

-Programmers: Neal McDonald, Wallace Brown, Mark Jarzynski
+Programmers: Neal McDonald, Wallace Brown, and Mark Jarzynski

 Photographer: Dan Bailey